 The aim of the School of Medicine, within the Peninsula, is to deliver excellent education and training in medicine from core to specialty training.

 The school delivers the requirements of the GMC for core medical training and specialty education programmes within the Peninsula, embracing the needs and interests of all parties involved including the Royal College of Physicians, GMC, the employing Trusts and the Peninsula Medical Schools.

-Peninsula Postgraduate Medical Education as it is now known, is part of Health Education England across the South West LETB and is under the direction of the Postgraduate Dean, Professor Martin Beaman.
+Peninsula Postgraduate Medical Education as it is now known, is part of NHS England across the South West LETB and is under the direction of the Postgraduate Dean, Professor Martin Beaman.

 The vision of Peninsula Postgraduate Education is to promote the delivery of high quality patient care through the provision of a highly skilled medical workforce.

 Please feel free to review the GMC survey results and compare for yourself where the Peninsula ranks on domains in the survey that are important to you http://www.peninsuladeanery.nhs.uk/about-us/quality-management/surveys/test/2019-gmc-nts-executive-summary/

 ST3 medical specialties

 Peninsula Postgraduate Medical Education delivers 17 of the ST3 medical specialty programmes across the Peninsula and South West offering a variety of acute and non-acute medical specialties.
 By clicking on the following links you will be able to see which programmes are offered by the Peninsula and read a little more about them - http://medicine.peninsuladeanery.nhs.uk/about-us/sub-specialties/